piotrfonte/simple-react-slideshow/README.md

-# simple-react-slideshow
+# Simple React Slideshow

-Simple React Slideshow
+Package to tutorial to be found on [my site](link: http://wrote/building-a-simple-slideshow-with-react-js)